 What is Facebook Live?
 Facebook Live is a live streaming feature that uses the camera on a computer or mobile device to broadcast real-time video to the Facebook social network.
 Live broadcasters can decide who on Facebook can see their video and use this content to engage their audience during the moments and events that are important to them.

-There are many ways to leverage live-streaming to engage with customers, prospects, social media followers.
-In this guide, we'll explore some of the most powerful strategies for using Facebook live streaming to accomplish your goals.
+There are many ways to leverage live-streaming to engage with customers, prospects, and social media followers.
+In this guide, we'll explore strategies for using Facebook livestreaming to accomplish your goals.
 It's no secret that more and more people are watching videos online.

 In this guide, we'll cover: